tnpena27/Weather-Prediction/README.md

 * conn.close(): to close the connection to sqlite database
 * test_function(): a test function must start with test_ to intialize a unit test

-The following outputs will result from this code:
+The following outputs will result from this code: <br>

 **From main.py**
 * latitude
 * longitude